openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 Removes the singleton **Preferences** instance of a file from the cache.
 The removed instance cannot be used for data operations.
 Otherwise, data inconsistency will occur.

-This method uses an asynchronous callback to return the result.
+This method uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core